Qiang-Zou/Subdiv-Lattice/readme.md

 <br />

-## !important
-The source code was developed as a byproduct of the projects and methods presented in [1], as well as other related projects carried out in our group [2-7].
+This code was developed as a byproduct of the projects and methods presented in [1], as well as other related projects carried out in our group [2-7].
 It implements a new boundary evaluation method of lattice structures.
 It solves the challenges of robustness towards generating lattice intersections and boundary shapes.
 The core idea is to replace strut-strut intersections with subdivision surfaces, and the design of those surfaces mimics the shapes of soap films.

 It can be compiled with MSVC 14.0, and run on the operating system Windows 10.